How does it work?

 Your Indian head massage is carried out from a seated position (top removed) oil is applied to the neck shoulders and head.

-What are the physical and mental benefits of Indian Head Massage?
+Some of the the physical and mental benefits of Indian Head Massage

 - General and specific relaxation of muscles, providing immediate relief

 - Fibrous adhesions (knots) can be broken down

 - Relief from acute and chronic neck and shoulder stiffness

 - Relaxes the whole body

 - Improved blood circulation in previously congested muscle

 - Stimulates and improves of the circulation of the lymphatic system, allowing for the dispersal of toxins from the body